arashMarashian/My_Vessel/README.md

 - Feedback control strategies including simple feedback linearization.
 - Tools for extrapolating hydrodynamic coefficients from experiments.
 - Example notebooks for simulation and visualization.
+- Grid-based path planning utilities with an A* demo.

 ## Repository Structure